Bitter End (Jill Andersen #6) is out now — Grab It HERE!

 Cracks in the Tapestry (anthology; co-author)

-*Unless otherwise noted, all books are available in paperback, Kindle, Nook, Kobo, and Apple iBooks.
+*Unless otherwise noted, all books are available in paperback, Kindle, Nook, Kobo, Apple iBooks, and Smashwords.

 But why do we need scissors?